denoland/deno/cli/tests/unit/README.md

 Files in this directory are unit tests for Deno runtime.

-They are run under compiled Deno binary as opposed to files in `cli/js/` which are bundled and snapshotted using `deno_typescript` crate.

 Testing Deno runtime code requires checking API under different runtime permissions (ie. running with different `--allow-*` flags).
 To accomplish this all tests exercised are created using `unitTest()` function.